david-cortes/cmfrec/README.md

 * C:

 Documentation is available in the public header that is generated through the build script - see [include/cmfrec.h.in](https://github.com/david-cortes/cmfrec/blob/master/include/cmfrec.h.in).

+## Evaluating model quality

+Metrics for implicit-feedback model quality for this package can be calculated using the [recometrics](https://github.com/david-cortes/recometrics) library.

 ## Some comments